rmorshea/labox/docs/src/concepts/models.md

 @dataclass
-class ExperimentResultsModel(DataclassModel, storage_id="..."):
+class ExperimentResultsModel(DataclassModel, storage_model_id="..."):
     measurements: pd.DataFrame = field(metadata={"serializer": df_serializer})
     image: np.ndarray = field(metadata={"serializer": npy_serializer})
 ```

-!!! note

-    The `storage_id` is the same as the [storage_model_id](#storage-model-ids) of a model.

 Note how the serializer for each field was specified through the `metadata` argument of
 the `field` function.
 These could be infered automatically when serializing the model
-but this takes time and can be unreliable so, particularly in the case of dataclass
+but this takes time and can be unreliable.
+So, particularly in the case of dataclass
 models where the structure is known ahead of time, it's recommended to be explicit.
-Storages may also be specified in the same way under a `"storage"` key in the `metadata`.
+Storages may also be specified in the same way under a `"storage"` key in the
+`metadata`.

 ## Custom Models